siddhantdev/quotes/README.md

 # Quotes

 Just some quotes that caught my fancy.

+TODO
-Will make it look better later.
+ - [] Make it look better

 Can be accessed [here](https://siddhantdev.github.io/quotes/)